fbarreira/geogame/README.md

 The website requires the Geogebra API.
 More can be seen here: https://wiki.geogebra.org/en/Reference:GeoGebra_Apps_API

 ## Status
 This project is currently inactive.
 No further updates expected.
+The academic proposal related to this project can be read at geogame-projeto.pdf (Available only in portuguese).

 ## Contact
 To know more about the project you can reach me at fbarreiraf@gmail.com